 Listen to your body.
 When it feels tired or overwhelmed, stop and take a break.

-Make peace with the fact that this disease will be with you for a long time.
-CLL is a chronic illness.
-In most cases, it’s not curable.
+Make peace with the fact that this disease may be with you for a while.
+CLL is a chronic illness and is rarely curable.
 But it is manageable.
 Follow the treatment your doctor prescribed to stay as healthy as possible, and you should be able to live a full and fulfilling life.

 That said, try not to let cancer take over every part of your world.
 Keep doing the things you love and have fun.
 Also, set aside time to be with the people you care about the most.